MovingBlocks/TempDoc/Dev-Setup.md

 #### Common issues:

+* **Important for Macs!** If you get a "package javax.vecmath is sealed" error your SDK has an included copy of vecmath that is too old for Terasology, and our setup is not allowed to override it.
+You can fix that by deleting `/System/Library/Java/Extensions/vecmath.jar` - why this is included only on Macs who knows.
+This issue may go away if we kick out vecmath later in favor of a better solution
 * Usually the project will find a 1.7 Java SDK and know about Java - if you get a massive amount of Java errors (or don't see the "Run" option on Terasology.java) you may have to check under File / Project Structure / Platform Settings / SDKs to see if you have a valid Java setup.
    * Click [HERE](https://raw.github.com/CallMeAsher/TeraMisc/master/wiki/AddSdkGuide.jpg) to see how to add a 1.6 SDK if IntelliJ doesn't show it by default.
 * You may have to set your JAVA_HOME also - such as on Linux with a command like this: `export JAVA_HOME="/usr/lib/jvm/java-6-sun"`